Learn from top nature photographers and photograph nature at its best.

 Registration and check-in:

-Online registration begins at www.grandfather.com at midnight (12 a.m.)
+Online registration begins at www.grandfather.com at 8 a.m.
 April 1.

 Although Grandfather Mountain does not operate a commercial campground, campsites are available at no charge in the Grandfather Mountain Woods Walk Picnic Area for people participating in this event.
 The picnic area has bathrooms and water fountains, but no other amenities.
 No formal spots are reserved, but participants usually have no trouble locating a place to pitch their tents or park their vehicles (because it is a big Mountain).